-The device supports 1200 baud FFSK data mode suitable for use with MPT1327 or similar systems.
+The CMX7241/7341 supports 1200 baud FFSK data mode, suitable for use with MPT1327 or similar systems, and 2400 baud FFSK mode.
 Selection of the FFSK mode is performed by bit 8 of the Mode register (\$C1).
 Detection of the selected In-band signalling mode can be performed in parallel with voice reception.
+The required baud rate may be selected using the FFSK Modem format option of the Analogue Control register (\$C3) prior to enabling the FFSK option in the mode register.

-- Mode Control \$C1 write - 4FSK Modem Configuration \$A1 write
+- Mode Control \$C1 write

+- 4FSK Modem Configuration \$A1 write

+- Analogue Control \$C3 write